Ting Inc.: Ting Internet

-Ting's future expansion plans include Roaring Fork, Colorado.
+Ting's future expansion plans include Thornton, Colorado; Marana, Arizona; and Durango, Colorado.

-In May 2016, Ting Internet launched the Bring Your Own Router option, allowing customers to use Ting's optical network terminal at no additional cost, while pairing it with their own third party router.
+In May 2016, Ting Internet launched the Bring Your Own Router option, allowing customers to use Ting's optical network terminal at no additional cost, while pairing it with their own third-party router.

-In October 2021 Ting Internet announced Mural, a collection of local news about the arts and small businesses in their Ting Towns.
+In 2019, Ting acquired Cedar Holdings Group, a telecommunications provider serving multiple markets in the Western Slope of Colorado.

+In 2021, they acquired the Tucson-based WISP provider SimplyBits as well.